 Our project site, San Jose, San Marcos de Sierra has some electricity, although outages do happen.
 Cell phone service does exist in the area.
 We have a cell phone that members can use.
 Calling cards can be purchased in-country to cover your cell phone use.
 It costs about 10-20 cents/minute to the U.S. SIMM cards can be purchased in-country for some cell phones that allow U.S. phones to be used in Honduras.
 There are phone and Internet options available in bigger cities.

 What to Expect While In-Country

-Medical work - Seeing patients is very basic.
-A room; a desk; a chair for the patient, provider and interpreter is all that is needed.
+Medical work—Seeing patients is very basic.
+A room; a desk; and a chair for the patient, provider, and interpreter are all that is needed.
 After seeing the patient, the resident or student runs the case by the preceptor.
 A simple note is written with the medication plans.
 The patient has the medications filled at the pharmacy.